Fairy tale, it's story elements, and quality characteristics

 Fairy tale is an imaginative story or piece of literature told in a variety of media.
-Stories which are based on magic and fantastical settings, plots, and characters and happy endings.
+Stories, which are based on magic and fantastical settings, plots, characters, and happy endings.

-A quality fairy tale tells a compelling story with a time less theme and may include the quality characteristics listed below.
-It can further be characterized by looking at the story elements (Characters, plot, setting, theme, style, tone, and point of view) and how they are often characterized in fairy tale stories.
+A quality fairy tale tells a compelling story with a time less theme.
+It can further be characterized by looking at the story elements (characters, plot, setting, theme, style, tone, and point of view) with quality characteristics and how they are combined to tell a story.

 Quality Characteristics of fairy tales

 - Plot drives the story with action and suspense.

 - Characters are involved in a conflict or problem that is universal and relatable to real life.

 - Problems are resolved with happy endings (fairy tale ending).

 Quality characteristics by story elements

 - Characters and objects can have special powers.
 Magical objects, magical spells, fairy godmothers, wicked witches, ...